The Intent-Led Pipeline System for Tech Vendors

 Copyright Struan.ai Ltd 2026

-The only funnel that matters: click to meeting
+The only funnel that matters: attention to booked meeting

 1